Overview

 Provides reimbursement for eligible tuition and related expenses incurred by an eligible member and/or their immediate family to promote post-secondary education and career development.
 Benefits paid by the TSA may or may not be considered taxable.
 For detailed information regarding the taxation, please review the Tuition Spending Account Plan Summary.
 More information.

-Credit allocations between accounts cannot be changed after December 31 of that year, as per CRA regulations.
+CRA requires that credit allocations are made before the benefit year starts.
+This must be done by December 31 of the previous year.
+Allocations cannot be adjusted during the current benefit year.
 If no allocation choice is made by December 31, the $1,000 credit allocation will be automatically deposited to the account(s) in the same manner as the previous year (or to the HSA for new members who have not previously allocated funds).

 Human Resources will notify eligible members of the requirement to allocate their funds between accounts, or to one account online (through PAWS) before December 31 of each year.